 In these times, double down — on your skills, on your knowledge, on you.
 Join us Aug.
 8-10 at Inman Connect Las Vegas to lean into the shift and learn from the best.
 Get your ticket now for the best price.

 Editor’s note: An earlier version of this story listed 13,400 transaction sides in 2021; it was over the span of two years.

-Vince Leisey, founder and CEO of Berkshire Hathaway HomeServices Ambassador Real Estate, knows a thing or two about agent success, evidenced by his office in Omaha, Nebraska, closing 13,400 real estate transactions within two years.
+According to Vince Leisey, founder and CEO of Berkshire Hathaway HomeServices Ambassador Real Estate, not only is it possible, but knows his office in Omaha, Nebraska did it.
+They know a thing or two about agent success, as evidenced by closing 13,400 real estate transactions within two years.
 It’s the most productive single office for transactions in the country.

 Leisey believes masterminding is the No. 1 thing agents should commit to for success in their businesses.

 This article shares the value of masterminds and how they can help you find greater success in your business.